noginger13/noginger13/README.md

 ### Hi, I'm Michael 👋

-I'm a full stack developer 💻 fueled by tea 🍵, music 🎧, and curiosity 🐈.
+I'm a full stack developer 💻 fueled by tea 🍵 & music 🎧.

 Once, many years ago, I was not interested in something and I regret that deeply.
-Since that day, I've been committed to curiosity.
+Since that day, I've been committed to curiosity 🐈.

 If you'd like to connect, send me a message 📧 or add me on LinkedIn.